ragavan14/BlinkIT_DataAnalysis_using_Rapidminer/README.md

 📌 Project Overview

 This project aims to analyze customer sentiment and product performance to optimize inventory and sales strategies at BlinkIT, a leading Q-commerce platform in India.
-By leveraging data-driven insights, businesses can improve customer satisfaction, enhance sales forecasting, and streamline inventory management. <br />
+By leveraging data-driven insights, businesses can improve customer satisfaction, enhance sales forecasting, and streamline inventory management.\

 🔥 Key Features